3 Things to Look for on a Wine Label to Choose the Best Rosé

 Rosés are made in every country that produces wine, often with the same grapes that make other varietals.
 To achieve the pink hue, vintners use one of two wine production methods:

 - Saignée: French for “bleeding,” producers remove part of the juice from the grapes to make more concentrated red wine.
 This lighter grape juice is then transformed into rosé.
 Saignée is a more common practice in regions where bold, big reds are created.
-The resulting rosés are often richer and more fruit-forward than wines created via number two.
+The resulting rosés are often rich and fruit-forward.

 - Skin Contact: This is the more traditional method of the two, in which grape skins are allowed to hang out with the grape juice for a limited time.
 Those skins infuse some color and a hint of tannins (that astringent quality you notice in some red wines) before they’re removed and fermentation and the rest of the winemaking process continues.
 These rosés are generally lighter in hue than saignée wines and taste more like citrus (aka higher in acidity) than berries.